Seitanas/SeitanClock/README.md

 To enter setup mode manually, power-cycle clock while pressing the button down.
 Display will show `StP` message.
 In setup mode clock acts as Wi-Fi hot-spot.
 There will be new Wi-Fi network `SeitanClock-setup` available.
 Connect to it with default password `seitanclock`.
 Point your browser to `http://seitanclock-setup.local`.
 <u>Note</u>, that Android phones seems to lack MDNS support, so in case you are using Android phone, point your browser to IP instead: `http://192.168.4.1`.
+Default username for portal is `admin`, password `admin`.
 Use setup portal to configure your clock.
-Reboot after.
+Save and reboot after.

 ![Setup portal](https://raw.githubusercontent.com/Seitanas/SeitanClock/master/img/setup_portal.jpg)